Artefact2/libxm/README.md

 Tests
 =====

 Some test XM files are in the `tests` directory.
-Their goal is to test a certain feature against regressions.

-A few tests can be automatically run:
+A few tests can be automatically run (failing tests marked XXX are not regressions, but bugs/inaccuracies that have yet to be fixed):

 ~~~
 cmake -Bbuild-tests -Stests